 At Zello, we are committed to maintaining our leadership in push-to-talk by teaming with a variety of device partners.
-Though Zello is most commonly used on consumer devices like smartphones, we are excited to announce Zello’s compatibility with a new type of device – network radios.
+Though Zello is most commonly used on consumer devices like smartphones, we are compatible with network radios.

 Handheld network radios look and function like traditional two-way radios (a.k.a walkie-talkies, DMRs, or ham radios).
 But, instead of using UHF/VHF frequencies to connect, they connect via the Internet using a SIM card or Wi-Fi signal.